39 W. Oneida

 What can an Inmate Purchase through Commissary?

-The Franklin County Jail - Inmates Housed in Bannock County Detention Center Commissary Instructions and Information can be found here.
+The Franklin County Jail - Inmates Housed in Bannock County Detention Center Commissary Instructions and Information can be found on this page.
 If you need more information contact the jail by calling 208-236-7125.

 Who Can Put Money in an Inmate's Account?